-Olympus E-P1 versus Olympus PEN-F
+Olympus E-P1 vs PEN-F

 The Olympus PEN E-P1 and the Olympus PEN-F are two enthusiast cameras that were revealed to the public, respectively, in June 2009 and January 2016.
 Both the E-P1 and the PEN-F are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The E-P1 has a resolution of 12.2 megapixel, whereas the PEN-F provides 20.2 MP.
+The E-P1 has a resolution of 12.2 megapixels, whereas the PEN-F provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably larger (6 percent) than the Olympus E-P1.
 Moreover, the PEN-F is markedly heavier (20 percent) than the E-P1.
 In this context, it is worth noting that neither the E-P1 nor the PEN-F are weather-sealed.